ZixuanSun98/LLIE-cmsr/README.md

 # LLIE-cmsr

 ## Overview
-The code of the paper "Beyond Visual Quality: Semantic-Driven Low-Light Image Enhancement via Cross-Modal Learning".
+The code of the paper "VLM-Driven Fine-Grained Semantic Regularization for Low-Light Image Enhancement".
 This project is currently under development.
 Stay tuned for updates!

 ## Code is coming soon